 3. Single-Objective Reverse Mortgages

 They are the least costly option and are mostly sought out by homeowners with moderate incomes.

 They’re backed up by some state and local government agencies, and non-profit organisations, but they’re not globally available.

-You can only use these loans for only one purpose, which the lender specifies.
+You can only use these types of loans for only one objective, which the lender specifies.

-For instance, the provider might say that you can only use the loan solely to pay for home repairs, improvements, or property taxes.
+For instance, the provider might say that consumer can only use the loan solely to pay for location preservation, improvements, or title fees.
 It makes them somewhat limited compared to other methods of releasing equity.